 For those readers that may be interested in learning more about the history, culture and origins of this place, her people and mysteries surrounding the famous moai, there are many publications, documentaries and even a number of YouTube videos that are really fascinating.

-Easter Island is indeed a special and unique experience.
+This ‘Easterly Island’ is indeed a special and unique experience.

 Due to its remote location and the average cost to get there, this place has not (yet) been over-run by tourists.
 Hence there is still much in the way of unspoilt natural beauty to experience.
-In terms of global tourism, relatively few people ever get to make it here and that of course makes it all the more special for those that do.
+In terms of global tourism, relatively few people ever get to make it here and that, of course, makes it all the more special for those that do.